RobertElder/CS452/io/kernel4/readme.rst

 ++++++

 The assert statement has been enhanced to show Thomas The Tank Engine.
 Please do not be alarmed when you see it.

+The assert function has also been modified to make sure that interrupts are disabled when an assertion is fired so that a user task that assert fails does not simply get ignored when its time quantum expires.
+This was necessary because of preemption.

 Serial IO